flyingdonut/docs/docs/sample.project.md

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-25-21.png)

-To add cards from a different backlog bucket we need to click on the `Select Bucket` button, to pick the bucket we want.
+We have cards on multiple backlog buckets, therefore to add cards from a different backlog bucket we need to click on the `Select Bucket` button, to pick the bucket we want.
+Let's select the "New House" bucket to pick the cards that we will work on in this sprint.

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-25-53.png)